-8.50 DEDUCTION FROM CAPITAL GAIN ON TRANSFER OF RESIDENTIAL PROPERTY FOR INVESTMENT IN ELIGIBLE COMPANY [Sec.
-54GB]
+8.51 DEDUCTION FROM CAPITAL GAIN ON TRANSFER OF RESIDENTIAL PROPERTY FOR INVESTMENT IN ELIGIBLE COMPANY [SEC.
+54GB] Amended

-Applicable to Individual & HUF Conditions Assessee must have transferred a long-term capital asset being residential property (i.e., a house or a plot of land).
-2. Such transfer should take place during 01-04-2012 and 31-03-2021.
+Applicable to Individual & HUF Conditions 1.
+Assessee must have transferred a long-term capital asset being residential property (i.e., a house or a plot of land).
+2. Such transfer should take place during 01-04-2012 and 31-03-2022.
 3. Assessee must subscribe in the equity shares of an eligible company within the due date of furnishing income tax return for the relevant assessment year.
 Eligible company means a company which fulfils the following conditions: a.
 It is an Indian company b.
-The company should be incorporated during the period from the 1st day of April of the previous year relevant to the assessment year in which the capital gain arises to the due date of furnishing of return of income u/s 139(1) by the assessee; E.g.: If Mr. X has transferred his residential property as on 10/08/2019, then company should be incorporated between 01/04/2019 and due date of furnishing return u/s 139(1) by Mr. X (i.e. 31/07/2020 16 assuming his accounts are not liable for audit). c.
+The company should be incorporated during the period from the 1st day o April of the previous year relevant to the assessment year in which the capital gain arises to the due date of furnishing of return of income u/s 139(1) by the assessee; E.g.: If Mr. X has transferred his residential property as on 10/08/2021, ther company should be incorporated between 01/04/2021 and due date o furnishing return u/s 139(1) by Mr. X (i.e. 31/07/2022 assuming his accounts are not liable for audit). c.
 The company is engaged in the business of manufacture of an article or a thing or in an eligible business.
-Eligible business means a business which involves innovation, development, deployment or commercialisation of new products, processes or services driven by technology or intellectual property. d.
-It is a company in which the assessee has more than 25% share capital or more than 25% voting rights after the subscription in shares by the assessee; and e.
-It is a company which qualifies to be a small or medium enterprise (i.e., SME) under the Micro, Small and Medium Enterprises Act, 2006 or is an eligible start-up (as referred to in sec.
-80-IAC);
+Eligible business means a business which involves innovation, development deployment or commercialisation of new products, processes or services driven by technology or intellectual property.

-4. The company should be utilised this amount for purchase of new asset within prescribed time.
-New asset means new plant and machinery but does not include: a. any machinery or plant which, before its installation by the assessee, was used either within or outside India by any other person (Second-hand machine); any machinery or plant installed in any office premises or any residential accommodation, including accommodation in the nature of a guest-house; c. any office appliances including computers or computer software; d. any vehicle; or e. any machinery or plant, for which 100% deduction is allowed (whether by way of depreciation or otherwise) in computing the income chargeable under the head "Profits and gains of business or profession" of any previous year. f. in case of an eligible start-up, being a technology driven start-up so certified by the Inter-Ministerial Board of Certification notified by the Central Government, the new asset shall include computers or computer software Time limit for acquisition of new The company should purchase new asset within 1 year from the date of subscription in equity shares by the assessee. assets E.g.: In the aforesaid case, Mr. X is required to subscribe in the equity shares of an eligible company within the due date of furnishing income tax return for the relevant assessment year (i.e. 31/07/2020 assuming his accounts are not liable for audit).
-If Mr. X has subscribed in equity capital of eligible company on 15/12/2019, then company should acquire new asset within 1 year from 15/12/2019.
-Scheme of Applicable [Refer 'Capital Gains Account Scheme']. deposit The amount of the net consideration, which has been received by the company for issue of shares to the assessee, to the extent it is not utilised by the company for the purchase of the new asset before the due date of furnishing of the return of income by the assessee u/s 139, shall be deposited by the company, before the said due date in the Capital Gain Deposit Scheme.
-Minimum of the following: Amount of Deduction Investment in the new asset by the eligible company Capital gain Deduction Net Sale consideration# Capital gain #Net sale consideration = Sale consideration - Expenditure on transfer Revocation of benefit and its 1.
-If the newly acquired asset is transferred by the eligible company within 5 years from the date of its acquisition, benefit availed earlier shall be revoked. treatment However, in case of new assets being computer or computer software, the lock in period is 3 years instead of 5 years.
+^{} Or 30/09/2018 or 20/11/2018, as the case may be.

+Minimum of the following: Amount of Investment in the new asset by the eligible company Capital gain Deduction Net Sale consideration [#] Capital gain Net sale consideration = Sale consideration - Expenditure on transfer Revocation of 1.
+If the newly acquired asset is transferred by the eligible company within 5 years from benefit and its the date of its acquisition, benefit availed earlier shall be revoked. treatment However, in case of new assets being computer or computer software, the lock in period is 3 years instead of 5 years.
 2. If the equity shares of the eligible company is transferred by the assessee within 5 years from the date of its acquisition, benefit availed earlier shall be revoked.
 3. If the amount, held in Capital Gains Deposit Account Scheme (1988), is unutilized, benefit availed earlier shall be revoked.

-Treatment of revoked income

-Revocation due to case 1 & 2 above

-Such revoked income (exemption or proportionate thereof) shall be taxable in the hands of the assessee (i.e., the person who has transferred residential property) as long-term capital gain in the year of revocation of condition.

-Note: It is to be noted that capital gains, arising on transfer of shares or of the new asset, in the hands of the assessee or the company, as the case may be is also taxable separately.

-Revocation due to case 3 above

-Chargeable amount in hands of the assessee (i.e., the person who has transferred residential property) is -

-Unutilised amount for which benefit u/s 54GB is availed Original capital gain

-Net sale consideration

-- taxable as long term capital gain of the previous year in which 1 years from the date of the subscription in equity shares by the assessee expires.
+Treatment of Revocation due to case 1 & 2 above revoked income Such revelved income (everytics or preperticents thereof) shall be tayable in the Such revoked income (exemption or proportionate thereof) shall be taxable in the hands of the assessee (i.e., the person who has transferred residential property) as long-term capital gain in the year of revocation of condition.
+Note: It is to be noted that capital gains, arising on transfer of shares or of the new asset, in the hands of the assessee or the company, as the case may be is also taxable separately. separately.
+Revocation due to case 3 above Chargeable amount in hands of the assessee (i.e., the person who has transferred residential property) is - Unutilized amount for which han aft u/a EACP is availed Original equital agin Net Unutilised amount for which benefit u/s 54GB is availed Original capital gain Net sale consideration - taxable as long term capital gain of the previous year in which 1 years from the date of the subscription in equity shares by the assessee expires.

-8.51 EXEMPTION UNDER MORE THAN ONE PROVISION
+8.52 EXEMPTION UNDER MORE THAN ONE PROVISION